eriktate/sink/README.md

 # Sink
-An incremnted C...C incremented...
+An incremented C...C incremented...
 C-inc?
 Sink!

 ## Goals
 - A C-like developer experience with some nice quality of life improvements.